12 Weirdest Bars in Berlin | Hello Berlin | Berlin Travel Blog

 12. Suspiria Bar

 Fans of cult classic movie Suspiria would do well to visit Suspiria Bar in Bergmannkiez.
-This is place that can be described as where psychedelics meet witchcraft—in the 70s.
+This is a place that can only be described as where psychedelics meet witchcraft in the 70s.
 They specialize in craft cocktails and long drinks along with a wide range of premium spirits.

 Save or Share This Post!